RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 **Tech support:** Please note that **I (Prof. Talbert) am not able to provide support for technological issues**.
 If you encounter issues with technology, please use the appropriate source of help:

 + *For help with Blackboard*: Email the Blackboard Help Desk at bbadmin@gvsu.edu or call (616) 331-8526.
 For hours of operation and more information see https://www.gvsu.edu/elearn/help/.
-+ *For help with the GVSU network, email, or printing*: Email the GVSU IT Help Desk at helpdesk@gvsu; or call (616) 331-2101 or toll free (855) 435-7488.
++ *For help with the GVSU network, email, or printing*: Email the GVSU IT Help Desk at helpdesk@gvsu.edu; or call (616) 331-2101 or toll free (855) 435-7488.
 For hours of operation and more information see  https://www.gvsu.edu/it/.
 + *For specific help with your computer*: Try the GVSU IT Help Desk (see previous bullet) or contact your equipment manufacturer or computer store.
 + *For help with course tools such as Desmos and Campuswire*: Ask a question on the `#tech` channel on Campuswire, seek out the help documentation in the tool, or do a targeted Google search.